garaud/jitenshea/README.md

 It is used for the database access, some tokens for API, etc.

+For the wep application, you can launch `bower` to install Javascript and CSS dependencies.

 ## Requirements

 PostgreSQL database with PostGIS.
 You must have the `shp2pgsql` command.